tmuncks/docker-thruk/README.md

 This is a simple docker image for running [Thruk](https://www.thruk.org/).

 ### Run with docker-compose
-Here is an example docker-compose.yml with a simple setup, using only anonymous volumes
+Here is an example docker-compose.yml with a very simple setup:

 ```
 services:
   # logcache database